This Web Page is Memory

 rockery.
 The event can be dated

-occurrence in the
+tangible in the anxious atmosphere:

 We cling to our early memories as the starting point of our